johnpaulbalagolan/lr-wiki/Home.md

 Welcome to the Learning Registry wiki!
+Here you can find links to documentation intended to help developers working with the Learning Registry.
 You can find more information on the Learning Registry project at the [Learning Registry Web Site](http://learningregistry.org).

 * [Glossary](https://github.com/LearningRegistry/LearningRegistry/wiki/Glossary)